tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/访问控制/最小权限原则说明_intl_en.md

 The **principle of least privilege** means that when granting permission, you must specify the scope of the permission granted to the **specified user** for performing **what operation** and access **what resource** under **what conditions**.

-## Precautions
+## Notes
-You are recommended to strictly comply with the principle of least privilege to ensure that a user can only perform the specified operations (e.g., `action:GetObject`) or access the specified resources (e.g., `resource:examplebucket-1250000000/exampleobject.txt`).
+You are advised to strictly comply with the principle of least privilege to ensure that a user can only perform the specified operations (e.g., `action:GetObject`) or access the specified resources (e.g., `resource:examplebucket-1250000000/exampleobject.txt`).
 To prevent data security risks caused by unexpected and unauthorized operations with excessive permissions, it is strongly recommended that you avoid authorizing a user to access all resources (e.g., `resource:*`) or perform all operations (e.g., `action:*`).

 Below are some potential data security risks:
 - Data leakage: if you want to authorize a user to download the specified resources such as `examplebucket-1250000000/data/config.json` and `examplebucket-1250000000/video/` but include `examplebucket-1250000000/*` in the permission policy, then all objects in the bucket can be downloaded without your authorization, leading to unexpected data leakage.
 - Data overwriting: if you want to authorize a user to upload `examplebucket-1250000000/data/config.json` and `examplebucket-1250000000/video/` but include `examplebucket-1250000000/*` in the permission policy, then all objects in the bucket can be uploaded without your authorization, which may overwrite unintended objects.
 To avoid this risk, in addition to following the principle of least privilege, you can retain all versions of data for traceability as instructed in [Versioning Overview](https://intl.cloud.tencent.com/document/product/436/19883).
 - Permission leakage: if you want to authorize a user to list the objects in the bucket (`cos:GetBucket`) but configured `cos:*` in the permission policy, then all operations on the bucket will be allowed, including reauthorizing the bucket, deleting objects, and deleting the bucket, which puts your data at extremely high risk.

 ## Usage Guide